Better Immigration Destination, Australia or Canada

 United Arab Emirates (UAE):

 Is a conversion necessary?
 Indeed.
 The employment entry permit is typically sponsored by your employer and is valid for a specific period, which is determined by the employment offer.
-In order to extend your employment beyond that period, you must submit an application for a residence visa sponsored by your employer.
+To extend your employment beyond that period, you must apply for a residence visa sponsored by your employer.

 1. Is Portugal giving job seekers visas?